HB-425

 Penalties

 Actual damages sustained by the consumer as a result of the violation plus statutory damages not to exceed $1,000 per consumer, or in the case of a class action, an amount the court determines for the class not to exceed $10,000,000.
-Civil penalty not to exceed $5,000,000 for a corporation, organization, or person found by a court to be in violation.
 The Attorney General may seek injunctive relief.
-Statutory damages do not appear to require proof of actual monetary harm — the statute provides for actual damages 'plus' statutory damages, indicating statutory damages are additive and independent.
+A court may impose a civil penalty not to exceed $5,000,000.
+Statutory damages do not appear to require proof of actual monetary harm — the statute provides actual damages 'plus' statutory damages, suggesting statutory damages are available independently.

 Who Is Covered